-4. CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING POLICES
+3. CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING POLICES

-In applying the accounting policies set out in pages 8 to 15, the Chief Constable has had to make the following judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in pages 8 to 14, the Chief Constable has had to make the following judgements about complex transactions or those involving uncertainty about future events.

-- Chief Constable having local authority status for statutory override - - 1.
-When the accounts were prepared for 2012/13 Chief Constables did not have the same statutory ability as local authorities to override specific accounting treatments so that these would not adversely affect the taxpayer. - The recent Police Reform and Social Responsibility Act 2011(transitional provision) Order 2013 modified the existing statute to allow Chief Constables to be treated as if they were a local authority and therefore have these override powers that are presented in the MIRS. - 3.
-Also, as explained in the Explanatory Foreword and accounting policies, a prior period adjustment is required as a result of greater clarity of guidance around the accounting for PCCs and CCs in order to recognise transactions in the CC accounts. - 4.
-In order to make the information more comparable and meaningful for the readers of the accounts the critical judgement is to show the 2012/13 prior period adjustment as though the CC had the statutory override powers at that point. - Asset Recognition - Norfolk and Suffolk have a significant number of assets including those under Private Finance Initiatives (PFI) arrangements.
+- Asset Recognition - 1.
+Norfolk and Suffolk have a significant number of assets including those under Private Finance Initiatives (PFI) arrangements.
 The PCC has the responsibility, control and risk in terms of the provision of those assets.
 Consequently, a critical judgement has been made to show any connected grant funding (e.g. for PFI), and the capital and financing costs of the provision of those assets in the PCC accounts. - 2.
 As the Chief Constable utilises the assets on a day-to-day basis, the officers and staff of the CC have responsibility for the use of the consumables, heating and lighting and so forth.
 Consequently, these costs are shown in the CC accounts including the service charges element of the PFI. - The budget is set by the PCC and provides the Chief Constable with the authority to incur expenditure.
-There are still uncertainties about the future funding beyond 2014-2015 in regard of what the PCC will receive from the government and limitations around the precept.
-The PCC and Chief Constable are working together to mitigate the impact of the funding gap emerging over the period of the Medium Term Financial Plan, the impact of which will be realised in the budget set by the PCC. - Costs of pension arrangements require estimates assessed by independent qualified actuary's regarding future cash flows that will arise under the scheme liabilities.
+There are still uncertainties about the future funding beyond 2015/16 in regard of what the PCC will receive from the government and limitations around the precept.
+The PCC and

+Chief Constable are working together to mitigate the impact of the funding gap emerging over the period of the Medium Term Financial Plan, the impact of which will be realised in the budget set by the PCC.

+- Costs of pension arrangements require estimates assessed by independent qualified actuary's regarding future cash flows that will arise under the scheme liabilities.
 The assumptions underlying the valuation used for IAS19 reporting are the responsibility of the Group as advised by the actuaries.
 The financial assumptions are largely prescribed at any point and reflect market expectations at the reporting date.
-Assumptions are also made around the life expectancy of the UK population. - The amounts charged to the CC's balance sheet and CIES for the Local Government Pension Scheme have been apportioned on the basis of the employer's pension contributions paid by each party. - The allocation of transactions and balances between the PCC and the Chief Constable, that has been set out in the foreword to these accounts, is a judgement as a result of greater clarity and a better understanding of arrangements and governance between the PCC and the Chief Constable, as well as bulletins issued by CIPFA and the Audit Commission that enhanced the prevailing guidance. - KPMG were contracted to independently provide PFI accounting models for both the OCC and PIC schemes to calculate future liabilities for interest and capital repayments.
+Assumptions are also made around the life expectancy of the UK population. - KPMG were contracted to independently provide PFI accounting models for both the OCC and PIC schemes to calculate future liabilities for interest and capital repayments.
 These are reviewed annually with any change effecting current year and future year charges.

-5. INTRA-GROUP FUNDING ARRANGEMENT BETWEEN THE PCC AND CHIEF CONSTABLE
+4. INTRA-GROUP FUNDING ARRANGEMENT BETWEEN THE PCC AND CHIEF CONSTABLE